A Little About Us.

 Q: What can I do to make sure my jewelry stays as lovely as the day I bought it for as long as possible?

-A: Humidity, hair spray, and perfume are your jewelry's archenemies, so spray first, accessorize second, and keep your jewels out of the bathroom, shower, kitchen sink, hot tub, sprinkler, monsoon.
+A: Humidity, chemicals, hairspray, and perfume are your jewelry's archenemies, so spray first, accessorize second, and keep your jewels out of the bathroom, shower, kitchen sink, hot tub, sprinkler, monsoon.
+We also recommend removing jewelry before working out or getting sweaty.

 Q: Can I polish my jewelry by dipping it into a chemical polishing dip?